-The City of Philadelphia certifies Eastern State Penitentiary an historic property.
+The City of Philadelphia certifies Eastern State Penitentiary as a historic property.

 Cellblocks are desegregated.

-Inmate John Klausenberg tricks a guard into opening the cell of another inmate.
-With the cells open, the inmates overpower the guard and begin the largest riot in the prison's history.
+John Klausenberg tricks a guard into opening the cell of another prisoner, Manual Madronal.
+With their cells open, Klausenberg and Madronal overpower the guard and begin the largest riot in the prison's history.
 Several hours later, a large force of police, guards, and state troopers reclaim the prison.
 The riot fuels discussions to close Eastern State.

 Eastern State Penitentiary closes.

-Most inmates are sent to the State Correctional Institution at Graterford.
-While the Penitentiary's electrical and mechancial systems are in terrible shape, its walls and paint are in perfect condition.
+Most prisoners are sent to the State Correctional Institution at Graterford.
+While the penitentiary's electrical and mechancial systems are in terrible shape, its walls and paint are in perfect condition.

 1970 - 1971